sundevils-163/simplefin_to_maybe/README.md

 > [!NOTE]
 > `SIMPLEFIN_USERNAME` and `SIMPLEFIN_PASSWORD` are the 64-character strings separated by a colon (`:`) \
-> &nbsp;&nbsp;Follow the link in the Pre-requisites for instructions
+> &nbsp;Follow the link in the Pre-requisites for instructions

 ## Execution Steps